-Table 13 - Power Up Self-tests
+Table 12 - Power Up Self-tests

-As the firmware is being externally sent to the controller, the firmware images are authenticated using the HMAC authentication technique.
+As the firmware is being externally sent to the controller, the firmware images are authenticated using the HMAC-SHA-256 authentication technique.
 Both a firmware image and the HMAC key are fed into the SHA engine, together with the proper SHA algorithm, the calculated HMAC digest is compared with the one embedded in the firmware image.
 If they don't equal, the firmware authentication fails and the Module indicate the state.
-Conditional self tests are automatically performed when an applicable security function or operation is invoked.
+If "Firmware Update" results in failure, the status field code of 0x0000000E is sent from the micro processor as the response.
+This code means "Firmware image HMAC authentication failure".
+Conditional self-tests are automatically performed when an applicable security function or operation is invoked.

-As the encryption test execute command is sent to the controller, the module executes Cryptographic Algorithm tests or HMAC test.
-The Cryptographic Algorithm tests have positive test cases and negative ones.
+As the encryption test execute command is sent to the controller, the Module executes Cryptographic Algorithm Known Answer tests or HMAC test.
+The Cryptographic Algorithm Known Answer tests have positive test cases and negative ones.
 For a positive test case, the test passes if the result matches the known answer.
 For a negative test case, the result is expected to mismatch the known answer.
-For the HMAC test, the module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
-The command for Execute encryption test will change hardware configuration when running the Cryptographic Algorithm tests or HMAC test.
+For the HMAC test, the Module feeds the message and the HMAC key input from the host into the SHA engine, and returns the digest to the host.
+The command for Execute encryption test will change hardware configuration when running the Cryptographic Algorithm Known Answer tests or HMAC test.
 Therefore use it only for diagnostic purposes.
 To return to normal mode operations, execute a Module reset.